TeenLife

 Overview

-Course categories include Graphic Art, Game Design, Programming, Leadership, and Electives.
+Our instructors are humble, personable leaders in their field who put students first to facilitate a fun educational experience.
+Game Camp groups are small so that students can make friends and benefit from a personalized learning environment.
+Course categories include Pixel Art, Game Design, Programming, Leadership, and other activities.
 Hands-on projects spark curiosity and a sense of accomplishment that accelerates the transition from hesitation to independence.
 Students can harness their passion for video games to learn career skills, improve self-confidence, and socialize.
-Creativity, critical thinking, communication & collaboration: Game Camp emphasizes the 4Cs needed for success in today’s media-driven world.
+Creativity, critical thinking, communication & collaboration: Game Camp emphasizes these 4Cs needed for success in today’s media-driven world.

 Reviews (1)